Baskaboo/baskaboo-core/Baskaboo-DNA-Codec-RealityOS.md

 ### ⚠️ STRICT MEDICAL & EPISTEMOLOGICAL DISCLAIMER
 **Please Read Carefully Before Proceeding:**
-The hypotheses, frameworks, and equations presented in this document (specifically regarding oncology, cellular mechanics, and "Quantum Phase Resonance") represent speculative information-theoretic and structural analogies within the Baskaboo theoretical framework.
+The hypotheses, frameworks, and equations presented in this document (specifically regarding oncology, cellular mechanics, and informational modeling) represent speculative information-theoretic and structural analogies within the Baskaboo theoretical framework.

 * **Not a Medical Claim:** This document does NOT constitute medical advice, diagnosis, or treatment protocols.
 * **No Alternative Therapy Endorsement:** The concepts described herein are purely theoretical physics and cognitive models operating on "Level B" (information architecture).
 They must NOT be used as a substitute for established, clinically proven medical treatments, oncological therapies, or professional medical consultations in "Level A" (physical reality).
-* **Experimental Boundary:** Any physical or biological application suggested is bound by the strict "Kill Switch / Falsifiability" criteria outlined in Section 6 and remains strictly unverified in clinical medicine.
+* **Experimental Boundary:** Any physical or biological application suggested is bound by the strict "Kill Switch / Falsifiability" criteria outlined in Section 7 and remains strictly unverified in clinical medicine.

 ---